Star Trek Voyager (VOY) Season 5

 Commentary

-As for the 29th century, we only saw the Relativity and a few officers, and it was not a place I liked too much.
-It was like Starfleet style preserved for 500 years, only a tad too sterile.
-On the other hand, it must have been difficult to create a time that is as far in the future than Voyager is from now.
-I enjoyed the continuity to "Caretaker".
-It is not an error that Voyager is shown at Utopia Planitia, although the dedication plaque indicates it was launched from Earth Station McKinley.
-It is possible that the ship only received additional equipment at Utopia Planitia.
-This must have happened a brief time prior to the beginning of "Caretaker", since Janeway made the proposal to get Paris for the job.
+There is wonderful continuity to "Caretaker".
+It is not an error that Voyager is shown at Utopia Planitia, although the dedication plaque indicates the ship was launched from Earth Station McKinley.
+It is possible that the ship only receives additional equipment at Utopia Planitia.
+This must happen immediately prior to the beginning of "Caretaker", since Janeway makes the proposal to get Paris for the job.

 Annotations